 In addition to penalties that may include possible suspension of driver’s licenses, community service, and required payment of various fees or costs, a criminal record can also create substantial hardships with many college or employment applications.
 Certain serious criminal offenses may even result in minors being tried as adults.

-Denton criminal defense lawyers Richard McConathy and Brian Bolton represent alleged juvenile offenders in Flower Mound, Highland Village, Lewisville, Little Elm, The Colony, Argyle, and many surrounding areas of Denton County.
-Call 940-222-8004 today to have our attorneys provide an honest and thorough evaluation of your case during a free, confidential consultation.
+Denton criminal defense lawyer Richard McConathy represents alleged juvenile offenders in Denton, Frisco, Lewisville, Flower Mound, and surrounding areas of Denton County, Texas.
+Call (940) 222-8004 today to have our attorneys provide an honest and thorough evaluation of your case during a free, confidential consultation.

 Alleged juvenile offenders can be charged with many of the same violations of state law as adults.
 Some of the most common misdemeanor and felony offenses that children are accused of include, but are not limited to: